pi-tv/pi-tv.github.io/index.md

 But engineer inside says:

 *- Why not to create it on my own?
 Make it the way I want.
-And to give a second life to the devices I already have.*
+Give a second life to the devices I already have.*

 Most of Pi boards have HDMI or AV outputs (via connectors, expansion boards or special pins).